 The Significance of Eco-Friendly Trekking

 Mount Kilimanjaro is not only Africa's highest peak but also a symbol of and ecological diversity.
-Protecting this unique environment is crucial, as it faces threats from climate change and human impact.
+Protecting this unique environment is crucial, as it faces threats from climate change and human .
 Eco-friendly trekking is more than a choice; it's a commitment to sustainability and conservation that enhances your experience, ensuring that the mountain remains a source of wonder and inspiration.

 Understand the Fragile Ecology

 Before you even set foot on Kilimanjaro, it's important to understand the delicate nature of its ecosystems.
-From the rainforest at its base to the alpine desert near its summit, Kilimanjaro hosts a range of that is rare and precious.
+From the rainforest at its base to the alpine desert near its , Kilimanjaro hosts a range of biodiversity that is rare and precious.
 Each zone has its own species of flora and fauna, some of which are endemic to the mountain.
 Knowledge of these environments and their vulnerabilities will deepen your appreciation and spur a more conscientious approach to hiking.

 Practices to Protect Kilimanjaro